-When your application reaches the top of the waiting list MHRA will notify you by mail to come in for your eligibility interview (see page 6).
+When your application reaches the top of the requested waiting list, MHRA will notify you by mail to come in for your eligibility interview.
 It is important that you bring all documents and verification papers that pertain to your household with you to your interview.

 MHRA will conduct criminal background checks of all household member aged 17 or older.
-MHRA will also verify the information you provided on your personal declaration application including any preferences claimed, income, citizenship and immigration status.
+MHRA will also verify the information you provided on your Personal Declaration application including any preferences claimed, income, citizenship, and immigration status.
 MHRA may also conduct landlord reference checks for applicants to public housing.